-The Company's financial instruments consist of cash, short-term investments, receivables, reclamation deposits, marketable securities, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, receivables, reclamation deposits, marketable securities, and accounts payable and accrued liabilities.
 The Company classifies its cash, short-term investments, receivables and reclamation deposits as financial assets at amortized cost.
 The Company classifies its accounts payable and accrued liabilities as financial liabilities at amortized cost.
 The Company classifies its marketable securities as FVTPL.
+There have been no changes to the classification of financial instruments since December 31, 2024.